-Competition is open for submissions.
+Competition is closed for submissions.

 We are excited to launch our second year competition for screenwriters worldwide.
 We know more than anyone how hard it is to break into the industry, hence we've created this competition to help jump start your career to give you the accreditation and reputation you might need to approach industry professionals such as agents, managers, and producers.

 - All writers must be 18 or over.